darwyn123/azure-network-protocols/README.md

 <img <img width="1062" height="808" alt="connected to ssh" src="https://github.com/user-attachments/assets/97182274-4c5f-4cda-95fb-a992b359c56d" />
 </p>

-- You are now connected to Linux Machine, you can observe traffic in WireShark (start capturing packets)
+- You are now connected to Linux Machine, you can observe traffic in WireShark
 - In PowerShell type hostname, pwd, uname -a, and observe ssh traffic in WireShark
      - Expand Ethernet II Src, Internet Protocol Verison 4 Src, Transmission Control Protocol Src port, SSH Protocol for more information          and observation
 <p>